Living Learning Communities

 |In-house programming sponsored by the School of Engineering||Collaboration station with 65-inch screen and wireless content sharing|

 This international-focused special living environment in Trippe Hall offers the opportunity to build valuable cultural competency skills.
 Global Boarders is an international-focused community of students seeking close interaction with peers who live or have studied abroad, hope to study abroad, or want a culturally diverse living-learning environment.
-The Black School of Business will offer academic enrichment and unique out-of-class opportunities for Global Boarders participants, both first year and returning students.
+International Student Services will offer cultural enrichment and unique out-of-class opportunities for Global Boarders participants, both first year and returning students.

 Heartbeat House offers support and amenities that speak to the unique demands of your nursing studies.
-You'll have opportunities for in-house advising and tutoring.
 You'll also enjoy easy access to nearby parking and the use of a kitchen, which help to accommodate early morning clinicals or late-night study sessions.

 The Honors Special Living Option is available to students who share similar academic goals and are enrolled in the Honors Program.
 Fostering the scholars' growth through activities with faculty, the Erie Honors House is run in conjunction with The Schreyer Honors College.
 Behrend students also have the opportunity to participate in the Hall Council and the Community Standards Board.
 A majority of Honors students, both first year and returning, are assigned to Ohio Hall.